 Your employees are always on-the-move to meet business goals.
 This requires them to physically run around, lose out on sleep, stay pressured about closing deals, and burn a hole in their pockets, while at it.
-This costs them more than what reimbursements can cover.
+This costs them more than what expense reimbursements can cover.

 Thus the onus of employee well-being on business travel - mental, emotional, and financial falls on the organization.
 Striking the perfect balance between employee morale and compliance is difficult, but we can help.
 Let's take you through the best practices for corporate travel policy.

 What is a Corporate Travel and Expense Policy?

 Essentially, a corporate travel and expense policy is a document that outlines guidelines for all spending, reporting, and tracking of business travel expenses.
 The finance team crafts these policies to ensure employees understand company procedures for business expenses and reimbursements.

 Why do businesses need a corporate travel policy?

 A company’s travel and expense policy and procedure should adhere to IRS rules and regulations on employee travel business deductions.
 According to the IRS, a business expense should satisfy the following conditions:

 - The employee must be carrying on a trade or business that's a necessary expense that helps the company to make a profit.